-4) REPLACING A HOT WATER TANK
+4) THE REPLACING A HOT WATER TANK DIY PROJECT

 New water tanks require permits, code checks, and safety regulations — things most DIY-ers cannot handle themselves.

-If a water heater is not properly installed, it can leak the carbon monoxide byproduct into the home, putting you and your family at risk.
+If a water heater is not properly installed, it leaks the carbon monoxide byproduct into the home, putting you and your family at risk.
 Lines need to be sealed correctly, and the unit must be properly vented as not to cause any buildup of fumes.
 A CO detector will alert you to any high levels of carbon monoxide in your home, but it’s always best to take preventative steps.